pts/pts-xtiny/README.txt

   (which is aligned to 4 bytes with 0x66, 0x90 for -mno-xtiny-linker-script).
 * TODO: copy some gcc flags from musl: gcc -m32 -std=c99 -nostdinc -ffreestanding -fexcess-precision=standard -frounding-math -D_XOPEN_SOURCE=700 -fomit-frame-pointer -fno-unwind-tables -fno-asynchronous-unwind-tables -ffunction-sections -fdata-sections -march=i486 -mtune=generic -Werror=implicit-function-declaration -Werror=implicit-int -Werror=pointer-sign -Werror=pointer-arith
 * TODO: use malloc_lite (and calloc_lite) if no free
+* TODO: why is pts_lbsearch.xtiny (in pts-line-bisect) 6888 bytes when compiled with clang-4.4, and only 6063 bytes when compiled with gcc-4.8?

 __END__